Relintai/pandemonium_engine_docs/03_usage/20_export/02_exporting_projects.md

 pandemonium --path /path/to/project --export "Windows Desktop" some_name.exe
 ```

-See also:

-    See `doc_command_line_tutorial` for more information about using Pandemonium
-    from the command line.

 ## PCK versus ZIP pack file formats

 Each format has its upsides and downsides.
 PCK is the default and recommended